brutella/hkcam/README.md

 **Additional Steps**

 - I recommend to change the password of the `pi` user, once you have configured your Raspberry Pi.
-- If you want to have multiple cameras on your network, you have to make sure that the hostnames are unqiue.
-By default the hostname of the Raspberry Pi is `raspberrypi.local`.
+- If you want to have multiple cameras on your network, you have to make sure that the hostnames are unique.
+By default, the hostname of the Raspberry Pi is `raspberrypi.local`.
 - SSH is enabled in the hkcam image.
 You may want to disable it.

 **Debugging**